SRT Dark Red Line: Construction: Bang Sue to Rangsit

-The 26 km, 10 station Bang Sue to Rangsit section finally started construction in May 2013 with a scheduled construction period of 3 years.
+The 26 km, 10 station Bang Sue to Rangsit section finally started construction in May 2013 with a scheduled construction period of just over 3 years to be completed by the end of 2016.
 Construction works were delayed by 2 months due to site access issues for the contractor and delays related to removing slum dwellers residing within the right of way.
 However, it was hoped that the use of some of the old Hopewell pillars would speed up the initial construction timetable.
 By the end of 2013, the project was only 3% done & already months behind schedule due to a longer timetable in removing the Hopewell Pillars.

-In June 2014, the SRT requested an additional 8.14 billion baht to modify the Dark Red line to 4 tracks instead of 3, to accordingly redesign all stations and to provide for the longer platforms for the Bang Sue Terminal to cater for future HSR lines.
+In June 2014, the SRT requested an additional 8.14 billion baht to modify the Dark Red line to 4 tracks instead of 3.Aaccordingly, redesign all stations and to provide for the longer platforms for the Bang Sue Terminal to cater for future HSR lines.
 8.140 billion baht request is; 4.32 billion baht for Contract 1 (modifications to Bang Sue Grand Station to cater for High Speed trains); 3.35 billion Baht for Contract 2 (4th track and stations redesign) and 473 million baht for Contract 3.

-As of September 2017, civil works progress was stated to be 88.63%.
+In September 2017, civil works progress was stated to be 88.63%.
 By the end of September 2019 civil works were almost fully complete at 99.56% and Electrical and Signalling installation was at 45.60%.
 By July 2020, S&E installation was at 85.12% completion.
 By October 2020, 90% of the power supply for the line had been installed by the Metropolitan Electricity Authority (MEA) with all installation due for completion by November 2020.